WenzhiDong/Mapping_Earthquakes/README.md

 By changing tile layers, you can choose different styles of the map.

-By changing overlays: you can choose to hide unwanted data.
+By changing overlays, you can choose to hide unwanted data.

 ## Screenshot
 ![dark](screen.png)